MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/windowed-vs-visual-hosting.md

 <!-- ====================================================================== -->
 ## Windowed hosting

-Windowed hosting can be described as a whiteboard or container that stores information.
-You can have multiple whiteboards in your app that will each be used as a WebView component to access web content.
+Windowed hosting can be described as an HWND that stores information.
+You can have multiple HWNDs in your app that will each be used as a WebView component to access web content.
 Some of the Output/Input commands are handled for you by the framework you choose; however, you will still need to handle window management.

 Benefits for Windowed hosting include: